We're an affiliate

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page.
 Thank you if you use our links, we really appreciate it!

-The number of times you participate in a spin class per week depends on a lot of factors for example; other exercises you might be doing, your personal fitness goals, and whether you’re using the exercise to lose weight.
+The number of times you participate in an indoor cycling class per week depends on a lot of factors for example; other exercises you might be doing, your personal fitness goals, and whether you’re using the exercise to lose weight.

 Doing it less or more than that may work better for you depending on your current fitness level.

-If you’re a runner, for example, you likely won’t need a spinning class more than once or twice a week because let’s face it; you already run regularly.
+If you’re a runner, for example, you likely won’t need a cycling class more than once or twice a week because let’s face it; you already run regularly.

 That’s plenty of cardio!

-If spinning is your only exercise activity, you really should shoot for three to four days per week.
+If indoor cycling is your only exercise activity, you really should shoot for three to four days per week.

 Table of Contents

-What Is Spinning and Why Is it So Good for You?
+What Is Indoor Cycling and Why Is it So Good for You?

-Spinning is just a fancy name for riding on a stationary bicycle but don’t let how easy it sounds make you think that it isn’t a good workout.
+Indoor cycling is just another name for riding on a stationary bicycle but don’t let how easy it sounds make you think that it isn’t a good workout.

-Of course, one of the biggest perks about spinning is that you don’t have to go to a gym to participate in it.
+Of course, one of the biggest perks about indoor cycling is that you don’t have to go to a gym to participate in it.

-For this reason, most people choose to go to regular spinning classes so they’ll stay motivated and challenge themselves regularly.
+For this reason, most people choose to go to regular cycling classes so they’ll stay motivated and challenge themselves regularly.

-In addition, although it does a great job of getting your heart rate up while you exercise, spinning is not a difficult form of exercise.
+In addition, although it does a great job of getting your heart rate up while you exercise, indoor cycling is not a difficult form of exercise.
 In fact, all you do is hop on your bike and start pedalling.

 It’s super easy to get used to, is a lot of fun, and won’t put too much of a strain on your joints and muscles, making it perfect for those with arthritis and other conditions that may limit other forms of exercise.

-Of course, when we talk about the calories burned while spinning, these numbers are averages.
+Of course, when we talk about the calories burned while cycling, these numbers are averages.

 The number also depends on how fast you’re willing to pedal once you get on the bicycle.